Oracle-JET-Community/Web-Component-Repository/my-pasta-chat/README.md

 }
 ```

-The 'web-sdk.js' is found in the utilities folder of this Web Component.
+Note: The 'web-sdk.js' is found in the utilities folder of this Web Component.

 ## Usage